 In the case of rack-mounted equipment or other equipment in which the operation of several functional units is possible, the units intended to operate together shall be operated during the test; all other units shall be in idle mode.
 In the absence of operational guidelines provided by the manufacturer, the unit producing the highest A-weighted sound power level shall be operated together with those other units required for its operation.
 All other units shall be in the idle mode.
-However, if the operation of the unit which has the highest A-weighted sound power level occurs only once and less than 5 % of the time during a typical 8 hour working day, the unit producing the next highest A-weighted sound power level shall be in the idle mode.
-If none of the operations occurs for more than 5 % of the time of a typical 8 hour working day, then the aforementioned conditions with the unit with the highest A-weighted sound power level shall be in the idle mode.
+However, if the operation of the unit which has the highest A-weighted sound power level occurs only once and less than 5 % of the time during a typical 8 hour working day, the unit producing the next highest A-weighted sound power level shall be operation; all other units shall be in the idle mode.
 If none of the operations occurs for more than 5 % of the time of a typical 8 hour working day, then the aforementioned conditions with the unit with the highest A-weighted sound power level shall apply.